dunky-star/dunky-star/README.md

 ## Hello Everyone 👋.
 I am Geoffrey "Opiyo" Duncan, a Software developer.

 I have been in the Software industry for 6+ years.
-Transforming FinTech & Telecom with Scalable Backend Solutions | Software Engineer Expert in Java, Cloud Integration & CI/CD Optimization leveraging ✨ _Java_ ✨ and ✨ _Golang_ ✨.
+Transforming FinTech & Telecom with Scalable Backend Solutions | Software Engineer Expert in ✨ _Java_ ✨ & ✨ _Golang_ ✨, Cloud Integration & CI/CD Optimization.

 - 🔭 I’m currently working on Serverless to deploy Go APIs
 - 🌱 I’m currently learning & expertising in System Design.